10 enrichment ideas for your dog - The Gibbons House

 2 .
 Snuffle mats

-Snuffle mats, like lick mats, are available widely from pet stores and online.
 Most are machine washable.
-It’s a ruffled mat that when dog kibble or treats are sprinkled amongst it encourages your dog to snuffle between the ruffles to find the food.
-This is another great option for fast eaters, and again you can feed their meal portion in one, but dry food only!
-Supplements, wet foods and other additions won’t work!
+They’re ruffled mats made with strips of fabric that mimic grass.
+When dog kibble or treats are sprinkled amongst the folds, it encourages your dog to snuffle between the ruffles to find the food.
+This is a great option for fast eaters, and you can feed their full meal using a snuffle matt — but only dry food.
+Supplements, wet foods and other additions won’t work.
+You can use treats too, but make sure they’re not moist.

 3 .
 Hide and seek - Treat addition

-Calling all nose-orientated dogs and their owners!
-This one’s for you.
+Calling all nose-orientated dogs and their owners, this one’s for you.

-You can get scented pouches for this, DIY some or use treats.
+You can get scented pouches for this, DIY some, or use treats.
 I use the latter, and when Anayah finds the treat, the reward is her getting to eat it.

-Start off easily with larger treats that are super smelly, like Fish treats.
-You’ll need your dog in another room for this, so either get them to sit and stay, get someone else to hold them or shut them in a room or their crate.
-They cannot see where you put the treats, or it would defeat the whole purpose!
-Let them sniff the treat in your hand first so they know what they are looking for.
+You’ll need your dog in another room for this, so either get them to hold a down stay, ask someone else to hold them, or shut them in a room or their crate.
+They cannot see where you put the treats, or it defeats the whole purpose.

 Then you can release your dog.
-I taught Anayah ‘Find it’ as a cue for the game, so she knows.
-Let your fury friend sniff for a minute or so and watch them to see if they find the treats you put out.
-If they don’t find them or seem confused, you can guide them in the
+I taught Anayah “Find it” as a cue for the game, so she knows.
+Let your furry friend sniff for a minute or so and watch to see if they find the treats you put out.
+If they don’t find them or seem confused, you can guide them in the general direction of the treat, but try to let their nose do the hard work.

 4 .
 Trick training and obedience